Volume 129, Issue 1

 Abstract

-represents the seminal case regarding the protection of genetic material.
+____Moore v.
+Regents of the University of California represents the seminal case regarding the protection of genetic material.
 In this case, the California Supreme Court held that patients do not retain property rights in their excised genetic material; instead, informed consent laws serve as genetic material’s only protection.
 Many states have accepted the Moore court’s decision not to extend property rights to genetic material, and most states choose to protect genetic material through informed consent alone.

 ____Moore and informed consent do not adequately protect genetic material, creating unjust results in which “donors” of genetic material have little to no recourse against researchers that may seek to exploit them.
 Moreover, the two most commonly advanced solutions to this lack of protection for genetic material—privacy law and property law—are each often proposed exclusively of the other, allowing researchers to profit off of discarded surgical materials to the detriment of patients.
 These loopholes have led to two notable victims of genetic exploitation: John Moore of the Moore case and Henrietta Lacks.